 Preparation for First Holy Communion is normally celebrated in the second grade.
 Various options exist to assist families in the preparation of their child for this sacrament.

-Please reference the Religious Education portion of the website under FORMATION.
+Please reference the Youth Faith Formation portion of the website under FAITH FORMATION.
 All children in Catholic as well as public schools are prepared within in the parish community and must participate in the Second Grade First Eucharist preparation.

 First Holy Communion is normally celebrated in the month of May.